PF Chang’s Lettuce Wraps (Best Copycat Recipe)

 Gluten-Free Lettuce Wraps

 These lettuce wraps are super easy to make GF because the wrap itself (the lettuce) is already gluten-free.
 The only thing you need to watch out for is the soy sauce and teriyaki sauce.
-Neither of those ingredients are gluten-free.
+Neither of those ingredients is gluten-free.
 Be sure to opt for gluten-free sauces and check the labels when looking for ingredients to make this recipe.

-As a little added note, Asian lettuce wraps aren’t the most “kid-friendly” meal.
-If you have young ones like I do, lettuce wraps are pretty much impossible because little ones have a hard time keeping the lettuce wrap intact.
-To solve this problem, I cut up the lettuce and place it in a bowl and put the filling over the top.
+To solve this problem, I cut up the lettuce placed it in a bowl, and put the filling over the top.
 Sometimes I cook up a little rice and add it to the bowl with the chicken mixture.
 They LOVE it!

-Are PF Chang’s Lettuce Wraps gluten free?
+Are PF Chang’s Lettuce Wraps gluten-free?

-No. PF Chang’s Lettuce wraps are not gluten-free as ordered from the menu.
+No. PF Chang’s lettuce wraps are not gluten-free as ordered from the menu.
 However, you can make a special request for them to be made gluten-free OR you can make them at home to be gluten-free by making this recipe with GF soy sauce and teriyaki sauce.

-Are PF Changs Lettuce Wraps healthy?
+Are Lettuce Wraps from PF Chang’s healthy?

 Lettuce wraps are overall a very healthy choice.
 You can make them even healthier by using low-sodium and low-sugar ingredients when you make them at home.